 - GAAP requirements don’t always serve the needs of private company owners and investors

 Back in 2014, the Financial Accounting Standards Board (FASB), which governs GAAP, created a Private Company Council to discuss the possibility of creating a separate set of standards for private companies.
-They ultimately decided against it, but they did issue updates that addressed some of the issues with GAAP for private companies.
+They ultimately decided against it, but they issued updates addressing some of the GAAP issues for private companies.
 These changes included:

 - Amortization of goodwill.
 Update 2014-02 laid out standards for private companies to account for goodwill, which is an intangible asset.